 Founding Board Member

-After the military Christy graduated from the University of North Carolina at Greensboro with a Bachelor of Science in Psychology and she is currently a full-time graduate student pursing her Master’s Degree in Clinical Mental Health at Southern New Hampshire University.
+After the military, Christy graduated from the University of North Carolina Greensboro with her bachelor's degree in Psychology and later obtained her master's degree in Clinical Mental Health at Southern New Hampshire University.
 In 2019, V.O.I.C.E.S.
 Against Sexual Assault was born.
 Helping rape and sexual assault victims go through the healing process as they find their VOICE and become SURVIVORS.

 Director of Operations